+There are also different types of microspectrophotometers.
 Some of these instruments are designed to be added to standard microscopes or probe stations, such as the 508 PV™ microscope spectrophotometer, while others are fully integrated, purpose built instruments such as the 20/30 PV™ microspectrophotometer.
 As such, microspectrophotometers have greater spectral ranges, better results and a number of features that are not possible with add-on units.

-Why Use a Microspectrophotometer?
+Why use a Microspectrophotometer?

 Microspectrophotometers are easily employed in many different fields and are found in both scientific laboratories and production facilities.
 In the production environment, for example, they are used for quality control of everything from color masks in flat panel displays to the thickness of films on semiconductor integrated circuits.
 Microspectrometers are used by analytical laboratories to identify and quantify microscopic samples ranging from the microfluidic kinetics, matching fibers or paints by a forensic chemist, the qualification of gems or coal by a geologist, the determination of the color of ink or paint by a process chemist and even the analysis of great works of art by conservators.
 As such, the microspectrometer is a highly flexible instrument with many different applications.